-From the 1920s, some Aucklanders could go by car to bach (holiday-home) settlements along the Manukau, East Coast Bays and Whangaparāoa.
+From the 1920s, some Aucklanders could go by car to bach (holiday-home) settlements along the Manukau Harbour, in the East Coast Bays and at Whangaparāoa.
 The car also drew farming families to visit the city and its bustling department stores.

 In this confident period, visionary mayors like Arthur Myers led major projects: Grafton bridge was built in 1910, and the town hall in 1911.
 Other new public buildings included the ferry building and the chief post office, both completed in 1912.

 In the 1920s Auckland’s openness to overseas trends was visible in the California bungalows and Spanish mission-style housing lining new suburban streets.
 To meet the growing appetite for Hollywood movies, glitzy, ‘jazz-age’ cinemas sprang up – the downtown Civic Theatre (1929) was the most flamboyant.
 A public subscription funded the magnificent Auckland (War Memorial) Museum in the Domain in 1929.
 A year later the impressive new railway station opened on an isolated site in Mechanics Bay.

 During the 1930s economic depression, relief workers (state workers on a subsistence wage) built the scenic drive in the Waitākere Range.